cuprous-au/push-gateway/README.md

 beyond the connection being dropped.
 Otherwise, system memory may well continue growing.
 Although, apparently, [being explicit about freeing unused metrics appears to be a thing](https://github.com/prometheus/client_rust/issues/197#issuecomment-3635523296)!

-Finally, Unix Domain Sockets are hard to beat in terms of performance when conveying data between processes.
-The Prometheus Push Gateway provides an HTTP endpoint instead, which is overkill for inter-process communication.
+Finally, Unix Domain Sockets are superior in terms of performance when conveying data between processes.
+The Prometheus Push Gateway provides an TCP endpoint for pushing, which is overkill for inter-process communication.
 And then there's the garbage collection associated with Go...

 In summary, we need a process to work in the smallest amount of memory while consuming the smallest amount of CPU, and at the same time, assume a single-core microprocessor.

+Push path support
+---

+The path convention when pushing is as per https://github.com/prometheus/pushgateway?tab=readme-ov-file#url.
+However, note at this time there is no support for the use of the `@base64` in the path (pull requests are welcomed).

 Protobuf vs text
 ---

 The Prometheus exposition specification supports Protobuf as well as the more common text format.
 We decided that the text format appears to be more common and can be used from a wider number of clients, including shell scripting.
-It is also enough that we impose the use of a Unix Domain Socket stream instead of a TCP/HTTP one, so we do not wish to add further constraints.
+It is also enough that we impose the use of a Unix Domain Socket/HTTP stream instead of a TCP/HTTP one, so we do not wish to add further constraints.

 The Prometheus team also has some views on Protobuf vs text and [appear to prefer the text format](https://github.com/prometheus/OpenMetrics/blob/main/legacy/markdown/protobuf_vs_text.md).